-- DVT/PE patients within the acute phase of treatment (first 6 weeks) - Mechanical valve prothesis, particularly first generation valve .Prosthetic mitral valves. - o IVC filter in situ - Recent arterial embolic event <6 weeks - o If previous life threatening PE - High risk condition such as inherited natural anticoagulant deficiency (antithrombin, protein C or protein S) or antiphospholipid syndrome
+- DVT/PE patients within the acute phase of treatment (first 4 weeks if INR ≤ 1.7)1 - Mechanical valve prosthesis, particularly first generation valves and prosthetic mitral valves. - IVC filter in situ - Recent arterial embolic event <6 weeks - If previous life threatening PE - High risk condition such as inherited natural anticoagulant deficiency (antithrombin,

-Treatment dose LMWH should be used until INR back in therapeutic range on two consecutive days.
+Treatment dose LMWH should be given until INR back in therapeutic range on two consecutive days.

 Important: A decision will need to be made on an individual basis and is the responsibility of the person monitoring anticoagulation.
-Advice may be needed from the appropriate speciality or Haematology.
+Advice may be needed from the appropriate specialty or Haematology.

-Appendix 1- Target INR and Duration of Therapy1Individual patient characteristics, especially the presence of permanent risk factors, should be taken into account and may result in a longer period of anticoagulation being recommended.
+Appendix 1- Target INR and Duration of Therapy 1

+Individual patient characteristics, especially the presence of permanent risk factors, should be taken into account and may result in a longer period of anticoagulation being recommended.
 In patients with specific comorbidity, and therefore a higher risk of haemorrhage, the minimum duration of treatment is recommended.